yunasoo/yunasoo.github.io/projects/ShapeSelfPortrait.md

 <img class="img-fluid" src="../img/shapeselfportrait.png" width="150px" height="150px">

-Note: Created under my previous name, Yuna Pondelicek.
-I now go by Yuna Soo.
+Note: This project was created in 2022 and at the time, my work was credited under Yuna Pondelicek, but I now go by Yuna Soo.